InsertKoinIO/koin/docs/reference/koin-core/injection-parameters.md

 }
 ```

-Injection parameters are parameters passed through the resolution API with the `parametersOf()` function (each value seperated by comma):
+Injection parameters are parameters passed through the resolution API with the `parametersOf()` function (each value separated by comma):

 ```kotlin
 class MyComponent : View, KoinComponent {